MirelaI/flask_heroku_example/README.md

 ```
 or make use of the Heroku Dashboard.

 This repository contains a full example of the steps above and the `app.py` contains an extra route to be able to interogate our configuration via our Flask app.
 Have a read through the code and let me know if you have any questions.
+Also this example works perfectly if you already have a repository and just want to make it Heroku compatible, be sure you add the required files and your app should be deployable.

 Happy coding!